Individual Learning Account: ILA Scotland

 In 2004, the Scottish Executive launched ILA Scotland, to replace the original ILAs.
 This new scheme was managed by Learndirect Scotland and the Student Awards Agency for Scotland.
 The Scheme provided up to £200 per year for a variety of courses.
 ILAs were available for people with an income of £22,000 a year or less, who were not in full-time education or who are receiving benefits.
 In 2017, after consultations, the Scottish Government replaced ILAs with Individual Training Accounts, which are fully provided by Skills Development Scotland.

 ILA Wales

 The Welsh Assembly Government launched a replacement ILA scheme in 2003.

-The ILA Wales scheme will be closed by 31 March 2011.
+The ILA Wales scheme was closed by 31 March 2011.